alexmacarthur/wp-complete-open-graph/readme.txt

 == Description ==

+There's no shortage of plugins that promise to be THE all-in-one solution for all things SEO.
+Unfortunately, this often means lack of flexibility, confusing implementation, or just a big, bloated plugin that carries way too many features for your use case.

-There's a wide variety of plugins available to manage Open Graph data for your site, but none are excellent at balancing simplicity and comprehensive configuration.
-This plugin was crafted with care to allow you to easily manage Open Graph data for your site, whether it's a simple blog or a complex site with diverse sets of data.
+This plugin is built on an alternative philosophy: do one thing and one thing well.
+Complete Open Graph provides automatic, comprehensive, just-makes-sense Open Graph management, whether it's for a simple blog or a complex site with diverse sets of data.

-Out of the box, Complete Open Graph generates all the basic tags your site should have, making it ready for effective social sharing on platforms including Twitter and Facebook, and give you full programmatic access to filter this data as you need.
-With these filters, Complete Open Graph is prepared to generate all types of meta tags -- not just Open Graph.
+Out of the box, Complete Open Graph generates all the basic tags your site should have, making it ready for effective social sharing on platforms including Twitter, Facebook and Google+, and gives you full programmatic access to filter this data as you need.

-TL;DR: This plugin gives you simple but sophisticated Open Graph management that gets the job done.
-Simple as that.
+TL;DR: This plugin does Open Graph.
+Freaking good Open Graph.

 == Installation ==

-1. Download the plugin and upload to your plugins directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the plugin and upload to your plugins directory, or install the plugin through the WordPress plugins page.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' page.
-3. (Optional) Use the Settings->Open Graph screen to set your global Open Graph data.
+3. (Optional) Use the Settings->Open Graph screen to set your default Open Graph data.

 == Using the Plugin ==

-Upon activation, Complete Open Graph is ready to generate Open Graph meta tags, as long as information exists to fill them.
-Literally no configuration is required to begin generating tags for your pages.
+Upon activation, Complete Open Graph is ready to generate Open Graph meta tags, with a mature set of fallbacks in place.
+Literally no configuration is required to begin making your site socially shareable.

-= Page/Post Fields =
+= Available Fields =

-On each page and post, you have the ability to define Open Graph data manually, or allow it to be set automatically.
+On each page and post, the following fields are automatically generated, based on available page data.
+Many of these can be manually set at the page level.

 * og:site_name
 * og:locale